rightbrainpapi/blog/_posts/programming/2020-04-26-java-birthday.md

 }
 ```

-In this final segment simply created a while loop with the condition to run so long as a birth month has been entered.<br>If 0000 has been entered then we will break out of the program.<br><br>
+In this final segment simply created a while loop with the condition to run so long as a birth month has been entered.
+If 0000 has been entered then we will break out of the program.<br>

 Great, so we are finished.
-Running the above program should produce the following results for the following current date and birthday 04 2020 & 05 1990
+Running the above program should produce the following results for the following current date and birthday `04 2020` & `05 1990`

 ```console
 run: